 I’m Already Using Email as My Primary or Secondary Method

-If you’re already using email as a primary or secondary MFA method, there will be no impact to you on July 21, for this MFA method.
+If you’re already using email as a primary or secondary MFA method, there will be no impact to you after implementation in August, for this MFA method.
 If you’re also registered with SMS/text or voice, these methods will go away and email will become your primary method.
 However, we recommend that you also register for the newly introduced Ping ID mobile application.

 I’m Only Using SMS/Text or Voice as My Primary or Secondary Method

-On July 21, these methods will go away.
-When you access Freddie Mac applications for the first time beginning July 21, you’ll be prompted to re-register for MFA using the email address associated with your account or by using the new Ping ID mobile application.
+After implementation in August, these methods will go away.
+When you access Freddie Mac applications for the first time after implementation in August, you’ll be prompted to re-register for MFA using the email address associated with your account or by using the new Ping ID mobile application.
 It’s recommended that you register for both Ping ID mobile and email.

 How to Register for Ping ID Mobile App